remcohofmans/IMUSpinalMapping/Code/IMUSensors/readme.md

 This system is designed to manage, calibrate, and process data from multiple IMUs (Inertial Measurement Unit), specifically the ICM-20948 which combines accelerometer, gyroscope, and magnetometer in a single package.
 The architecture enables multiple sensor units to be connected, calibrated, and monitored, while generated data is accessible through both serial output and a (preliminary) web interface (to be extended).

+# axis definition

+Viewing from the back of a person:
+         - x is positive down
+         - y is positive to the left
+         - z is positive going out of the back

 ### Key Features

 - Support for <em> IMU sensor units</em> (currently configured for 2 units)